railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	#.
 Complete the subject of the request, such as \ ``How are you?``\  then give a description of the
 	   enquiry in the field.

 	#.
-Click the :guilabel:`Search` button to the right of the :guilabel:`Send to` field and select
+Click the :guilabel:`Search` button to the right of the :guilabel:`To` field and select
 	   :guilabel:`Administrator` in the window that opens (that's the user that you're already connected as).